nodejs/node/doc/api/os.markdown

 Note that since `nice` values are UNIX centric in Windows the `nice` values of all processors are always 0.

+## os.endianness()

+Returns the endianness of the CPU.
+Possible values are `'BE'` for big endian or `'LE'` for little endian.

+## os.freemem()

+Returns the amount of free system memory in bytes.

+## os.homedir()

+Returns the home directory of the current user.

+## os.hostname()

+Returns the hostname of the operating system.

+## os.loadavg()

+Returns an array containing the 1, 5, and 15 minute load averages.

+The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
+As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

+The load average is a very UNIX-y concept; there is no real equivalent on Windows platforms.
+That is why this function always returns `[0, 0, 0]` on Windows.

 ## os.networkInterfaces()

 Get a list of network interfaces: